Prelude to the Second Battle of Newtonia

 Following the Union victory at the Battle of Mine Creek, Price’s retreating Confederate army stopped to rest on October 28th about two miles south of Newtonia, Missouri, where another battle had been fought two years before.

-While the weary Rebel soldiers rested, Major General James G. Blunt, commanding a federal cavalry division numbering about 1,000 men, caught up with them.
+While the weary Confederate soldiers rested, Major General James G. Blunt, commanding a federal cavalry division numbering about 1,000 men, caught up with them.
 As Blunt’s two brigades approached, Price ordered Brigadier General Joseph Shelby’s mounted infantry division to hold the Yankees back as the rest of the Confederate army resumed their retreat.

 After the two forces established lines, Shelby took the initiative and attacked.
-Holding a numerical advantage, perhaps as large as two to one, the Rebels drove the Yankees about 200 yards back across a cornfield.
+Holding a numerical advantage, perhaps as large as two to one, the Confederate drove the Yankees about 200 yards back across a cornfield.
 There, the Union resistance stiffened and held.

 At about 5 p.m., Blunt, whose men were running low on ammunition, was preparing to withdraw when reinforcements commanded by Brigadier General John B. Sanborn arrived from Fort Scott.
 Sanborn’s men nearly doubled the size of the Union force.

 Now facing a larger federal force that included fresh troops and more artillery, Shelby ordered his men to withdraw as sunset approached.
-Seeing the Rebels fall back, Blunt ordered a counterattack that drove the Confederates back about one mile.
+Seeing the Confederates fall back, Blunt ordered a counterattack that drove the Confederates back about one mile.
 As nightfall descended, Blunt called off his pursuit.